 For "Part 2: Jules," which is also known as "F*ck Anyone Who’s Not A Sea Blob," Jules reflects on their relationship and her trying childhood.

 The first season of Euphoria was soundtracked by British musician Labrinth, who was approached by Sam Levinson through their shared manager.
 While it's currently unknown whether or not the musician is set to return for Season 2, we do know that a major collaboration between Billie Eilish and Rosalía is set for release in conjunction with the second bridge episode.

 On Jan.
-19, Eilish teased the new single, titled “Lo Vas A Olvidar,” on Twitter and announced that it will drop along with a music video on Jan.
-21 — just three days before "Part 2: Jules" will air on HBO.
+19, Eilish teased the new single, titled “Lo Vas A Olvidar,” on Twitter and announced that it would drop along with a music video on Jan.
+21 — just three days before "Part 2: Jules" aired on HBO.

 This post will continue to be updated as new information comes out.